Book an Experience, Plant a Tree

 Ongoing Restoration Efforts

-Next, we’ll be fencing off the waterway, with plans to plant native species along our stretch of the river in winter 2025.
+With the help of HBRC this summer, we’ll be fencing off the waterway, with plans to plant native species along our stretch of the river in winter 2026.
 This initiative will contribute to the Trust’s vision of a thriving, continuous riparian corridor.